Mika-Matti/3DPerspectiveDemo/README.md

 these rays cross the window between the object and viewer.

 The object's lines are then drawn between these points in the window.

+The two perspectives above the 3D perspective help visualize how the rays are cast and catched between the viewer and object.